RudraPatelhere/Grp-3_maplelaw-chatbot/README.md

 ## Usage Instructions

-1??
-Open the chatbot UI in your browser.
+1. Open the chatbot UI in your browser.
-2??
-Enter a legal question or use voice input to ask.
+2. Enter a legal question or use voice input to ask.
-3??
-The bot will respond with structured legal information.
+3. The bot will respond with structured legal information.
-4??
-Click the **??
+4. Click the **??
 Listen** button to hear the response.
-5??
-If enabled, the chatbot will provide location-based legal guidance.
+5. If enabled, the chatbot will provide location-based legal guidance.

 ---

 ## Technologies Used
-- **Flask** – Backend framework for API handling.
+- **Flask** â€“ Backend framework for API handling.
-- **Google Gemini AI** – AI-based legal response generation.
+- **Google Gemini AI** â€“ AI-based legal response generation.
-- **Geopy** – Converts user coordinates into location-based responses.
+- **Geopy** â€“ Converts user coordinates into location-based responses.
-- **pyttsx3** – Text-to-speech functionality.
+- **pyttsx3** â€“ Text-to-speech functionality.
-- **Bootstrap 4** – Responsive UI framework.
+- **Bootstrap 4** â€“ Responsive UI framework.
-- **JavaScript & jQuery** – Frontend scripting.
+- **JavaScript & jQuery** â€“ Frontend scripting.

 ---

 ## Future Enhancements
-??
-Multi-language support.
+1 Multi-language support.
-??
-Improved AI-generated responses with better legal references.
+2 Improved AI-generated responses with better legal references.
-??
-Enhanced voice interaction with natural voice synthesis.
+3 Enhanced voice interaction with natural voice synthesis.
-??
-Deployment using Docker or cloud-based hosting.
+4 Deployment using Docker or cloud-based hosting.

 ---

 ## Contributors
-????? **Your Name** – Lead Developer
-??
-Contact: your.email@example.com

 ---